 |Bluefin Products and Services||Industries Served|

 Bluefin’s website is easy to navigate and generally much more informative than the average industry website.
 The company markets its proprietary PayConex gateway and clearly explains the terms of PCI compliance, which it offers to its clients for free.
 Bluefin does not appear to use independent sales agents or practice deceptive marketing strategies, and there are currently no complaints that accuse the company’s sales team of nondisclosure or misrepresentation of costs.
 We have accordingly given the company an “A” rating in this category.

 |Key Points – Costs & Contract Terms|

 |PCI compliance fee:||Variable|

 Bluefin doesn’t appear to have any publicly listed complaints about its contract terms, but we were able to locate one complaint filed under the Capital Payments name regarding unauthorized fees.
 Since it has been some time since Capital Payments completed its rebranding, this older complaint will not negatively impact Bluefin’s score in this category.
+Aside from this lone complaint, there is very little publicly available information regarding the specifics of Bluefin’s contract terms.
+The company’s program guide through First Data is available below, but it does not outline any specific costs or terms except for the fact that the contract lasts for three years and includes an undisclosed termination fee.
 Given the absence of complaints about this company, Bluefin will be awarded an “A” rating.
-If you have any experience with Bluefin’s contract terms (including any early termination fees or PCI compliance fees), please share that information in a comment below this article.
+See the Bluefin Program Guide.

 |Key Points – Complaints & Service|